huntdatacenter/docs/docs/do-science/service-desk/README.md

 ### VPN access list

-We allow connection from known IP addresses only outside Norway.
-Access from networks outside Norway needs to be requested included in our VPN access list.
+We allow connection from known IP addresses only.
+This means that your VPN connection may be blocked if you connect from a (for us) unknown network outside Norway.
+Request access from networks outside Norway can be requested here.

 <SDButton form="request_vpn_link" />